ToolBox Project

 CUSTOMERS LOVE

-Customers consistently praise the friendly and helpful staff (7 mentions), the variety and availability of tools (7 mentions), and the affordability of the tool rentals, especially noting the first free rental (3 mentions).
+Customers consistently praise the friendly and helpful staff (mentioned 6 times), the wide variety of tools available (mentioned 6 times), and the affordability of the rental fees (mentioned 5 times).

 GOOD TO KNOW